2024 Solar Incentives Guide for Whitehall, PA - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Whitehall solar panel company with your questions.
+The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Whitehall solar panel installers with your questions.

 State & Local Solar Incentives